microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationLogo.md

 Get-EntraBetaApplicationLogo -ObjectId 'bbbbbbbb-1111-1111-1111-cccccccccccc' -FilePath 'D:\outfile1.jpg'
 ```

 This example shows how to retrieve the application logo for an application that is specified through the Object ID parameter.
-Specify the `ObjectId` parameter to get a specific application logo for an application.

 ## PARAMETERS